-This article deals with various maxims like Ex turpi causa non oritur action, innuendo, res ipsa loquitor, etc. used in law of torts along with case laws and their descriptions.
+This article ‘Important Maxims in Law of Torts’ deals with various maxims like Ex turpi causa non oritur action, innuendo, res ipsa loquitor, etc. used in the law of torts along with case laws and their descriptions.

-The Circiut of Appeal of United States of America observed in the case of Leo Feist V Young (1943) that “It is an elementary maxim of equity jurisprudence that there is no wrong without a remedy.”
+The Circuit of Appeal of United States of America observed in the case of Leo Feist v.
+Young that “It is an elementary maxim of equity jurisprudence that there is no wrong without a remedy.”

 ‘A personal right of action dies with a person’.
 The actions of torts are destroyed by the death of injured or the injured party.
 The cases cannot be passed over to the next person, other than the person himself.
 Besides this, an action may be brought by the personal representatives of the deceased.
-The maxim was first used in 1496, where a women died before paying the charges on her for defaming someone and hence, the maxim was applied and the tortfeasor could not recover the damages.
-Though it was first used by the Kings Bench in Cleymond v Vincent, it was popularized with cases like Bane’s case, Pinchon’s case etc.
+The maxim was first used in 1496, where a woman died before paying the charges on her for defaming someone and hence, the maxim was applied and the tortfeasor could not recover the damages.
+Though it was first used by the King’s Bench in Cleymond v.
+Vincent (1523), it was popularized with cases like Bane’s case, Pinchon’s case etc.

-Pinchon’s case2 ruled that contractual liability was transmittable if debtor had died, but the collateral promises get over with the death of the debtor.
-One of the founding case of the maxim “Actio personalis moritur cum persona” is Hambly v Trott.
-In the case the defendant had appropriated some animals from the plaintiff and then died without returning them.
+Pinchon’s case ruled that contractual liability was transmittable if the debtor had died, but the collateral promises get over with the death of the debtor.
+One of the founding case of the maxim “Actio personalis moritur cum persona” is Hambly v.
+Trott In the case, the defendant had appropriated some animals from the plaintiff and then died without returning them.
 The plaintiff was ultimately unsuccessful in getting damages due to the application of Actio personalis moritur cum persona.
 It was held that if the case would have been on some property, a definite cause of action arises.
 But as the case was against a person and not with a property, the case cannot be passed over and will get over as soon as the plaintiff or defendant dies.

-‘From a dishonourable cause an action does not arise’.
-Ex turpi causa non oritur action is a Latin phrase which means that the plaintiff would not be able to recover damages if it arises having in connection with an illegal activity.
+‘From a dishonourable cause, an action does not arise’.
+Ex turpi causa non-oritur action is a Latin phrase which means that the plaintiff would not be able to recover damages if it arises having in connection with illegal activity.
 This maxim is also called illegality defence.

-In the case of Holman v Johnson3, it was ruled by Lord Mansfield, CJ that the case brought by the plaintiff was involved with an illegal activity (smuggling) on the part of the plaintiff and hence, he cannot claim damages from the defendant.
+In the case of Holman v.
+Johnson, it was ruled by Lord Mansfield, CJ that the case brought by the plaintiff was involved with illegal activity (smuggling) on the part of the plaintiff and hence, he cannot claim damages from the defendant.
 In this case, the plaintiff sold a large quantity of tea to the defendant on a bill of exchange, which he knew was further going to be involved in a smuggling business.
-The defendant, was unable to honor the bill and hence the plaintiff brought a suit in the court, which was duly rejected on the grounds of Ex turpi causa non oritur action.
+The defendant was unable to honour the bill and hence the plaintiff brought a suit in the court, which was duly rejected on the grounds of Ex turpi causa non-oritur action.

 ‘Something not explicitly stated, but has the secondary defamatory meaning’.
-Innuendo, is a defamatory statement made by the defendant, which may not be a defamatory one, but an innocent one, but which contains a secondary meaning, enough to make it a defamatory and derogatory statement.
-In Morrison v Richie4, the newspaper company published that Mrs. Morrison has given birth to twins, but when actually she has married only 3 months ago.
+Innuendo is a defamatory statement made by the defendant, which may not be a defamatory one, but an innocent one, but which contains a secondary meaning, enough to make it a defamatory and derogatory statement.
+In Morrison v.
+Richie, the newspaper company published that Mrs Morrison has given birth to twins, but when actually she has married only 3 months ago.
 Though in a common notion, the statement is not defamatory, but if the full facts are known the statement is definitely derogatory on a lady and hence defamatory.